WA health system ethics reform: researchers

 Submissions to the WA Aboriginal Health Ethics Committee (WAAHEC)

+WAAHEC is a specialist HREC that operates externally to WA Health and is therefore outside the scope of this reform.
 Submissions to WAAHEC will continue to be managed via their existing processes.
-WAAHEC is a specialist HREC that operates externally to WA Health and is therefore outside the scope of this reform.

 Please refer to the WAAHEC website for more information on their submission processes: Western Australian Aboriginal Health Ethics Committee – AHCWA (external site).